nerves-training/nerves_team_game/README.md

 #### game:pending

+Direction: server -> client

-When more than one player is ready, the server will send the `game:pending` message to inform all players that a new game will begin shortly.
+When more than one player is ready, the server sends the `game:pending` message to inform all players that a new game will begin shortly.

 ```json